 Forward-Looking Statements and Transparency: Esther Mills on Accounting for Pandemic-Related Losses

 To the many business disruptions caused by the coronavirus pandemic, add one more: It has made it extraordinarily difficult for companies to make estimates required for financial reporting.
 How should accountants manage this problematic situation, and are the customary standards that they use as tools up to the task?
-In this Q&A, Analysis Group affiliate Esther Mills, president of Accounting Policy Plus, spoke with Vice President John Drum and Manager Hannah Bliss about the ways in which the practice of accounting will have to deal with these unprecedented events, and why it behooves companies to be as transparent as possible with investors, analysts, and regulators.
+In this Q&A, Analysis Group affiliate Esther Mills, president of Accounting Policy Plus, spoke with Vice President John Drum about the ways in which the practice of accounting will have to deal with these unprecedented events, and why it behooves companies to be as transparent as possible with investors, analysts, and regulators.